 As you drive away from the Parade there’s one more special surprise!!
-Head towards the Carolina Classic Fairgrounds on University Parkway for a special viewing of a holiday movie at The Drive at the Carolina Classic Fairgrounds.
+Head towards the Winston-Salem Fairgrounds on University Parkway for a special viewing of a holiday movie at The Drive at the Winston-Salem Fairgrounds.
 Didn’t get a chance to donate your toys along the Parade route, here’s another chance!!
 More information to come soon about the Annual Tree Lighting Ceremony put on by the Downtown Winston-Salem Partnership.

 All driving participants are encouraged to decorate their vehicles for the holidays!
 Please respect social distancing and mask rules unless in an area deemed otherwise.
 Please stay in your vehicle at all times, unless in an area deemed otherwise.
 Please refrain from decorating your vehicles with anything deemed offensive (we do reserve the right to ask you to leave).